-Emerging market stocks throughout the world, from Turkey to Thailand, plummeted since 2013 with several different indexes down over 30%.
+Emerging market stocks throughout the world, from Turkey to Thailand, have all plummeted since 2013 with several different indexes down over 30%.

-Because of this, some are expecting a financial meltdown in developing countries that will affect the rest of the world.
+Because of this, some are expecting a financial meltdown in developing countries that could affect the rest of the world.
 However, there are several reasons to not expect a repeat of the 1997-1998 Asian Financial Crisis.

 Crises in the developing world have historically been caused by issues such as bank failures, lack of foreign currency reserves, large public debt, and tepid growth.

-Firstly, as shown by the map below, emerging markets now have far less debt as a percent of GDP than their developed counterparts.
+Firstly, as shown by the map below, emerging markets now enjoy far less debt as a percent of GDP when compared to their developed counterparts.

 Banks in Asia and Latin America have some of the highest liquidity in the world too.
-According to the World Bank, those in countries such as Indonesia, The Philippines, and Brazil have higher liquidity than any banks in Europe or the United States.
+According to the World Bank, those in places such Indonesia, The Philippines, and Brazil boast way higher liquidity than any banks in Europe or the United States.

 Low Debt, High Liquidity in Emerging Market Economies

 For example, Thailand’s trade surplus fell from 51% in 1996 to 17% today.
 Brazil’s fell from 26% to 17% and Russia’s from 19% to 13% during the same period.

 Lastly, the stock indexes of most emerging markets are arguably forming support levels.
-Stock markets in countries such as China, Malaysia, India, and Turkey have stayed near their lows and could potentially rebound later in the year.
+Stock markets in countries such as China, Malaysia, and India have stayed near their lows and could potentially rebound later in the year.

 Bloomberg recently reported that the MSCI Emerging Markets Index is currently trading at 11 times reported earnings.
 That’s a 40% discount from the MSCI World Index and the widest gap in over five years.

 In conclusion: although money recently flooded out of emerging market stocks, they still have very solid fundamentals and attractive valuations from a macroeconomic standpoint.
-At least moreso than developed economies.
+At least more so than fully developed economies.